UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

     >>> where = 'c:/cs20/lab06/'
     >>> infile = open(where + 'students.txt', 'r')

-There is nothing special about the variable name where—you could call it myDir or whatever name you like.
+There is nothing special about the variable name `where`—you could call it `myDir` or whatever name you like.
 We are just defining a string variable that we are adding in front of the filename to tell Python where to find it.

 What you put after `where =` will depend on where you created your lab06 directory, and will depend on whether you are on working on Windows XP, Windows Vista, Mac, or Linux.